vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

 1. Open the **AppStore** or **Google Play** on your mobile device.
 Locate the search box and type **Microsoft Azure,** and press enter.

-2. When you locate the Microsoft Azure application, install it to your device
+2. When you locate the Microsoft Azure application, install it to your device.

     ![Screenshot of the Microsoft Azure Application Open screen that displays after successfully downloading the application.](images/Lab-guide/image172.png "Azure Application Open screen")

-3. Once the application has been installed, you will need to allow the application to send you notifications
+3. Once the application has been installed, you will need to allow the application to send you notifications.

-4. Next, touch the Sign In Button
+4. Next, touch the Sign In Button.

     ![Screenshot of the Sign in screen.](images/Lab-guide/image173.png "Sign in screen")

-5. Once the login page loads, enter your Azure Credentials
+5. Once the login page loads, enter your Azure Credentials.

-6. Once you are logged into the app, navigate to the Notifications menu to see there are currently no notifications
+6. Once you are logged into the app, navigate to the Notifications menu to see there are currently no notifications.

     ![Notifications screen screenshot.](images/Lab-guide/image174.png "Notifications screen")

-7. Putting the phone aside for a moment, in your desktop web browser, navigate to the **Virtual Machines** list in the Azure portal
+7. Putting the phone aside for a moment, in your desktop web browser, navigate to the **Virtual Machines** list in the Azure portal.

 8. Click on **checkbox next to WEBVM1**, then click **Stop**, followed by **Yes** at the confirmation prompt.
 This will stop (deallocate) this virtual machine, which should trigger our alert to notifiy the Azure mobile application.

     ![WEBVM1 is selected from the virtual machies list, and the 'stop' button is highlighted.](images/Lab-guide/image175.png "Stop WEBVM1")

-9. In a few moments, you should receive an alert through the Azure mobile app that the virtual machine was stopped (deallocated)
+9. In a few moments, you should receive an alert through the Azure mobile app that the virtual machine was stopped (deallocated).

 ### Task 5: Application Insights

 Understanding what is happening within an application can be very challenging, but with the Application Insights configured for CloudShop, there is great telemetry being fed to the Azure Portal.
 Here, you will investigate that data regarding how the CloudShop is performing.

-1. Open the **Azure portal** and navigate to Azure Monitor by clicking on **All services**, searching for "*monitor*", and selecting **Monitor**
+1. Open the **Azure portal** and navigate to Azure Monitor by clicking on **All services**, searching for "*monitor*", and selecting **Monitor**.

     ![The previously mentioned selections are made in the Azure portal.](images/Lab-guide/image66.png "Azure portal")

-2. Click on the **Application Insights** tile, then select **HOLCloudShop**
+2. Click on the **Application Insights** tile, then select **HOLCloudShop**.

     ![Application Insights (1) is selected in the Overview blade, and under Name, HOLCloudShop (2) is selected.](images/Lab-guide/image177.png "Selecting Application Insights from Azure Monitor")

-3. From the Application Insights blade, click on **Pin to Dashboard**
+3. From the Application Insights blade, click on **Pin to Dashboard**.

     ![The Pin to dashboard icon is selected from the Overview blade.](images/Lab-guide/image178.png "Pin to dashboard icon")

-4. Under the **INVESTIGATE** section, click the **Performance** item
+4. Under the **INVESTIGATE** section, click the **Performance** item.

     ![Under Investigate, Performance (preview) is selected.](images/Lab-guide/image179.png "Investigate section")

-5. The **Performance** feature of Application Insights allows us to get rich performance monitoring and easy to consume dashboards
+5. The **Performance** feature of Application Insights allows us to get rich performance monitoring and easy to consume dashboards.

 6. This dashboard gives near real-time insight into the performance of your application.
 In the screenshot below, you can see this application appears to have a performance issue with the Home/Index page.
 It appears to be taking 20.5 seconds on average to load.